DrLex0/quake-frogbots/waypoint/README.md

 Bots at lower skill levels will execute this procedure more sloppily and have a higher risk of the jump failing.

+If no wall can be probed nearby the starting point of the path, the bot will run straight along the path and jump at the end, without speed boost.
+This could be an alternative for tricky jumps if there is not enough room for the bot to prepare for a precision jump.

 Note that this feature does not behave exactly the same as for real players.
 Bots are only able to achieve up to a 140% speed boost, and there are some subtle differences between Quake and QuakeWorld engines as well.